simonmichael/hledger/hledger/hledger.m4.md

 - **Disposal balancing** — disposal transactions are checked for balance using cost basis where available, otherwise transacted cost; gain amounts/postings are inferred if missing.

+Any errors in lot-related entries (missing lot cost, ambiguous selectors, dispose before acquire, malformed `lots:` tag values, etc.) will be reported at load time.

+## --lots

+The `--lots` flag is a display toggle.
+Add it to any command to show the full detailed form: per-lot subaccounts in account trees, inferred cost basis annotations and synthetic postings in `print`, and so on.

+Without `--lots`, reports show a collapsed view, without the added lot details.

+Inferred capital gain amounts are shown in both modes.

 ## Lot subaccounts